Intrauterine Growth Restriction Causes NJ

 - Stop drinking alcohol and smoking as these can lead to low birth weights.

 There are some things that can be done in cases of a baby not growing appropriately in the womb.
 The easiest way to do this is to improve the nutrition of the mother.
-Other treatments include bed rest for the mother as this can help the circulation of the baby.
 In the most severe cases delivery might be induced early because the baby’s health is in danger if it remains in the mother.

 As you can see there are things that can be done about intrauterine growth restriction.
 We at NJ Perinatal Associates will take a proactive approach in trying to allow your baby to be born at a healthy weight.
 With multiple checkups during your pregnancy we will be able to chart your baby’s growth to make sure there are no signs of growth restriction.